Here you can find interactive sinkhole maps of Florida. Also sinkhole maps of the USA and the world Sinkhole map.

 Types of sinkholes

 Since Florida is prone to sinkholes, it is a good place to use to discuss some different types of sinkholes and the geologic and hydrologic processes that form them.
-The processes of dissolution, where surface rock that are soluble to weak acids, are dissolved, and suffusion, where cavities form below the land surface, are responsible for virtually all sinkhole maps in Florida.
+The processes of dissolution, where surface rock that are soluble to weak acids, are dissolved, and suffusion, where cavities form below the land surface, are responsible for virtually all sinkholes in Florida.

 Dissolution of the limestone or dolomite is most intensive where the water first contacts the rock surface.
 Aggressive dissolution also occurs where flow is focused in preexisting openings in the rock, such as along joints, fractures, and bedding planes, and in the zone of water-table fluctuation where groundwater is in contact with the atmosphere.

 Rainfall and surface water percolate through joints in the limestone.
 Dissolved carbonate rock is carried away from the surface and a small depression gradually forms.
 On exposed carbonate surfaces, a depression may focus surface drainage, accelerating the dissolution process.
 Debris carried into the developing sinkhole may plug the outflow, ponding water and creating wetlands.
-Gently rolling hills and shallow depressions caused by solution sinkhole maps are common topographic features throughout much of Florida.
+Gently rolling hills and shallow depressions caused by solution sinkholes are common topographic features throughout much of Florida.

 Cover-subsidence sinkholes tend to develop gradually where the covering sediments are permeable and contain sand.
 In areas where cover material is thicker, or sediments contain more clay, cover-subsidence sinkholes are relatively uncommon, are smaller, and may go undetected for long periods.